openeuler-mirror/raspberrypi/README.en.md

 Run the following command to build an image:

-`sudo bash build-img-docker.sh -d DOCKER_FILE -n IMAGE_NAME -k KERNEL_URL -b KERNEL_BRANCH -c KERNEL_DEFCONFIG -r REPO --cores N`
+`sudo bash build-image-docker.sh -d DOCKER_FILE -n IMAGE_NAME -k KERNEL_URL -b KERNEL_BRANCH -c KERNEL_DEFCONFIG -r REPO --cores N`

 Caution, before running the script, you need to install Docker.
 The script will automatically import the Docker image into the local system according to the script's parameter: DOCKER_FILE.